redhat-cop/infra-ansible/roles/user-management/manage-atlassian-users/README.md

 - `atlassian.url`: the url of the site we want to manage users in
 - `atlassian.username`: username of an admin of that site
 - `atlassian.password`: password of the user that has admin priviledge
-- `atlassian.user`: a list of dictionaries with user data
+- `atlassian.users`: a list of dictionaries with user data
 - `atlassian.user.groups`: a list of groups the user should be added (can be an empty list)
 - `atlassian.user.state`: state can be `present` (default) to create user and `absent` to delete user
 - `atlassian.groups`: a list of groups to be managed (can be an empty list)